seeq12/seeq-plot-digitizer/README.md

 ## User Guide

-Seeq Plot Digitizer is an addon tool designed to **streamline digitization of existing or legacy data**.
+Seeq Plot Digitizer is an addon tool designed to **streamline digitization of existing design documents in paper form**.
 <img src="imgs/digitize.png" style="width:100%;">

 The Plot Digitizer tool can also be used to **define a region of interest (ROI)**, resulting in creation of a new condition in Workbench.